Pazo de Meirás: Issues regarding ownership

-After the death of Franco, King Juan Carlos I gave Franco's widow, Carmen Polo, the hereditary title Señora de Meirás (English: Lady of Meirás).
+After the death of Franco, King Juan Carlos I gave Franco's widow, Carmen Polo, the hereditary title Lady of Meirás.
 The title passed to Carmen Polo's grandson Francisco Franco, 2nd Lord of Meirás, although her daughter, Carmen Franco, 1st Duchess of Franco, was associated with the house; after Polo's death at the end of 2017, the family put the property on the market in 2018.

 The legal status of Pazo de Meirás has been contested in Spain.
-It has also been raised at a European level by the Galician MEP Ana Miranda.
+It has also been raised at a European level by MEP Ana Miranda.
 She arranged a visit to the property with other MEPs including Jill Evans (of the Welsh nationalist party Plaid Cymru).
-Efforts by Spain's Socialist leader Pedro Sánchez to seize the property were rebuffed in 2018 by a legal ruling by Ministry of Justice lawyers (Abogacía del Estado) that said the donation of the property to Franco was entirely legal and a 1982 law could not be applied retroactively.
+Efforts by Spain's Socialist leader Pedro Sánchez to seize the property were rebuffed in 2018 by a legal ruling by Ministry of Justice's lawyers that said the donation of the property to Franco was entirely legal and a 1982 law could not be applied retroactively.

-In September 2020 a judge ordered the family to return the Pazo de Meirás, ruling that it had been given to Franco in 1938 in his role as head of state and not in a personal capacity.

-The Spanish State finally took over the pazo on 10 December 2020, after 82 years of Francoist occupation.
+In September 2020, a judge ordered the family to return the Pazo de Meirás, ruling that it had been given to Franco in 1938 in his role as head of state and not in a personal capacity.
+The Spanish State finally took over the pazo on 10 December 2020, after 82 years in private hands.